-Curated by Massimiliano Gioni and Natalie Bell in partnership with the New Museum, New York and based on the exhibition The Restless Earth, which was shown at the Triennale in Milan in 2017, this exhibition will present historical and contemporary works by approximately 100 artists—from the United States as well as Algeria, Bangladesh, Belgium, Brazil, Egypt, Ghana, Iraq, Lebanon, Mexico, Morocco, Syria, Turkey, UK, Vietnam, and more—whose work poses urgent questions around the experiences and perceptions of migration and the current global refugee crisis.
+The Warmth of Other Suns: Stories of Global Displacement presents 75 historical and contemporary artists—from the United States as well as Algeria, Bangladesh, Belgium, Brazil, Egypt, Ghana, Iraq, Lebanon, Mexico, Morocco, Syria, Turkey, UK, Vietnam, and more—whose work poses urgent questions around the experiences and perceptions of migration and the current global refugee crisis.

-Through installations, videos, paintings, and documentary images, The Warmth of Other Suns: Stories of Global Displacement will explore both real and imaginary geographies, reconstructing personal and collective tales of migration.
+Through installations, videos, paintings, and documentary images, The Warmth of Other Suns explores both real and imaginary geographies, reconstructing personal and collective tales of migration.
 Overlaying historical experiences of migration to and within the United States with the current plight of refugees around the world, the exhibition will bring together a multitude of voices and expose the universality of migration as an experience shared by many.
-The exhibition will also focus on how artists bear witness to both historical events and more subtle shifts in cultural landscapes.
+The exhibition also focuses on how artists bear witness to both historical events and more subtle shifts in cultural landscapes.

 The exhibition is organized by The Phillips Collection in partnership with the New Museum in New York.

 Generous support provided by Betsy Williams and Tom Moore, George Vradenburg and The Vradenburg Foundation, The Marion F. Goldin Charitable Fund, Lindsay and Henry Ellenbogen, Robert Meyerhoff and Rheda Becker, Mirella and Dani Levinas, and Toni and Ron Paul.